christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 of the horse and invention of the chariot allowed them to travel vast distances and they spread their Draco (dragon/serpent) cult across Eurasia, encoded in snake-worshiping myths [^2]

-The Sarmatian/Sakas were the Egyptian-Persian-Indian-Greek-Roman elite.
-Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these Aryan Iranian-Scythian-Sarmatian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.
+The Aryan-Iranian-Scythians were the Egyptian-Persian-Indian-Greek-Roman elite.
+Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these elites since at least the 40th century BC and their base of operation was on the Bosphorus river.

 In the elite burial chambers from the Scythian Kurgans in Ukraine to the Etruscan tombs in Italy to the burial sites of Roman Patricians a specific non-local skull type appears: Dolichocephalic (long-headed) and high-vaulted with a pronounced occipital bun—a bulge at the back of the skull—a feature most commonly associated with Neanderthal admixture.
 This was no mere coincidence; it was the osteological signature of the Dragon Bloodline, a physiological marker distinguishing the ruling elite from the general population they governed.